Inverse determination of light-matter coupling in disordered systems from transmittance spectra: Model and methodology

 To investigate the electronic transport properties, the disordered chain is treated as a finite system coupled to two semi-infinite leads acting as equilibrium reservoirs, as illustrated in Fig.\,\ref{fig:placeholder}\,(a).
 The influence of the leads on the central region is cast by embedding self-energy corrections, resulting in an effective non-Hermitian Hamiltonian.
 These self-energies, denoted by $\Sigma_\text{S}(E)$ and $\Sigma_\text{D}(E)$, describe the exchange of particles between the 1D chain and the source and drain leads, respectively \cite{Datta2005}.
 In the absence of photons, and for an 1D chain of linear size $L$ in the central region, the expressions for the leads' self-energies are exact, with matrix elements given by

 where and the superscript $r$ denotes the retarded.
 Here, $t_{\rm S/D}$ and $\mu_{\rm S/D}$ correspond to the hopping integrals and the Fermi levels in the source (S) and drain (D), respectively, while $t_{\rm c}$ is the hopping between the leads and the central chain; $E$ sets the energy of the electronic modes in the leads.
-For simplicity, we set $t_{\rm S} = t_{\rm D} = t_{\rm c}=t$, and consider the zero bias limit, where $\mu_{\rm S}=\mu_{\rm D}=0$.
+We take symmetric lead parameters, $t_{S}=t_{D}=t_{c}=t$ for simplicity, to reduce the parameter space and isolate the impact of the light–matter coupling.
+In addition, we set $\mu_{S}=\mu_{D}=0$ to address the linear response regime typical of quantum transport experiments.
+Introducing more general lead parameters would increase the number of independent variables and may influence the quantitative performance of the inversion procedure by modifying the transmittance profile.
+However, from a qualitative viewpoint, it does not compromise the ability of the method to recover the Hamiltonian parameters.

 Following Ref.\,\onlinecite{Moreno2022}, we extend the definitions to the cavity setup by introducing the lead self-energy $\tilde{\Sigma}_{\alpha}^{\mathrm{r}}(E)$ in the product basis ${|j,N \rangle}$.
 Its matrix elements are